 In our extrapolation we used the entire band from 35S to 75S (ie. 180W to 180E).

-However, following comments from other reviewers, we have replaced this entire Southern Ocean region with three smaller regions each covering the ozonesonde release sites, See figure 1.
+However, following comments from other reviewers, we have replaced this entire Southern Ocean region with three smaller regions each covering the ozonesonde release sites, please see the new Figure 1.

 Page 20: Fig. 14 and Fig.15 can be merged into one.